ai-solution-eng/ai-solution-demos/multilingual-voice-agent/doc/README.md

 **Notes**:
   1. [STT transcription API not being available in the official vLLM images](https://docs.vllm.ai/en/latest/serving/openai_compatible_server/#transcriptions-api), a custom image is needed. tpomas/vllm-audio:0.11.0 has been created from vllm/vllm-openai:v0.11.0 with the addition of running pip install vllm[audio].
 It is provided for convenience, you can build and use your own image instead.
-  2. Chatterbox is neither vLLM-compatible, nor provide an Open AI API compatibility by default. tpomas/chatterbox-uv-gpu:0.0.1 has been built using "Dockerfile.uv.gpu" under the "docker" folder from the (Chatterbox TTS API GitHub repo)[https://github.com/travisvn/chatterbox-tts-api], that aims to make Chatterbox more easily deployable using Open AI API compatible endpoints.
+  2. Chatterbox is neither vLLM-compatible, nor provide an Open AI API compatibility by default. tpomas/chatterbox-uv-gpu:0.0.1 has been built using "Dockerfile.uv.gpu" under the "docker" folder from the [Chatterbox TTS API GitHub repo](https://github.com/travisvn/chatterbox-tts-api), that aims to make Chatterbox more easily deployable using Open AI API compatible endpoints.
   3. The latter two samples come from datasets that are part of the same dataset collection, called CSS10.
 [CSS10 GitHub repository](https://github.com/Kyubyong/css10) can be a good source to quickly find other quality audio samples for other languages (German, Spanish, Finnish, Hungarian, ...).
 Quality of provided voice sample is crucial to generate qualitative speech.

 ## Running the demo